MoyoM/WordGridSearch/README.md

 SAMPLED WITH REPLACEMENT, to fill a given percentage of an N X N grid (Word Density, x%) where N is the dimension of the grid.

-A user suggests k words to be entered in the grid.**Note the API implementation is designed to handle 3, it receives 3 words from a client**.
+A user suggests k words to be entered in the grid. **Note the API implementation is designed to handle 3, it receives 3 words from a client**.
 However, the scripts can take any k words.
 The k words are resampled to produce a longer array.
 An algorithm is used to select the best susbet from this array that gives a sum of word lengths equivalent to the required Word Density (x%).
 This sub array of words is printed out and is available from a call function to use in methods that fill up a grid with the given words in the sub array.

-b) Creating a grid with known English words in it
+**b) Creating a grid with known English words in it**

 https://github.com/MoyoM/WordGridSearch/word_grid.ipynb
 https://github.com/MoyoM/WordGridSearch/blob/master/API/Model/WordGrid.py

-The jupyter notebook and python modules above allow the user to generate a grid with knwon English words placed at random points in the grid, and placed at random in 3 directions Horizontallly, Vertically and Diagonally.
+The jupyter notebook and python modules above allow the user to generate a grid with knwon English words placed at random points in the grid, and placed at random in 3 directions Horizontally, Vertically and Diagonally.

 The sub array of words filling a given Word Density (x%) from (a) is placed in an empty word grid with